 Note: We’re not trying to imply that there’s no need to perform manual testing anymore.
 There’s still a role for it as it’s impossible to do projects completely without some manual testing.
 Test automation helps reduce the amount of manual testing needed dramatically which makes developing software much easier.

-The Software Development process using CI/CD compared to building a skyscraper
+The software development process using CI/CD compared to building a skyscraper

 Let’s compare software development with building a skyscraper.
 Imagine the following situation.
 To build a skyscraper, you hire a team of highly professional architects, engineers, and builders.
 They’ve almost completed the construction, however since a skyscraper is a highly complex building that requires the involvement of hundreds of people, they didn’t notice several small mistakes that were made at the very beginning.
 In order to correct these early mistakes it will be necessary to dismantle one-third of the skyscraper!
 Imagine the huge cost of such a mistake and its consequences in terms of efficiency.
 This preventable domino effect wasted the good work of numerous professionals.